What's a Job Description (JD)?

 - Establishes a basis for recruitment, selection, and performance evaluations.

 - Communicates the duties and responsibilities of the position to current and potential staff members.
 With a clear understanding of the job’s expectations, the incumbent is able focus his/her time on the duties that will foster success in the position

 - Defines the function and role of a position within a group, department, division, and/or organization and may help align individual roles with the goals of the department, division, or organization.

 - Serves as a management tool for assessing the organization of work responsibilities within a department, division, or organization of the University.

-See JD Writing Guide (PDF) for help writing effective job descriptions.
+See JD Writing Guide for help with writing effective job descriptions.

 - A job description for each classified staff member should be saved electronically in the Job Description Library in PittSource.

 - The supervisor should complete the Position Details, Job Duties, Job Factors, and ADA/OSHA sections of the job description.